paravatha/multi-agent-ai-system/README.md

 - `src/main.py` — FastAPI app and CLI entry point for running the pipeline.
 - `scripts/app_run.sh` — Script to run the FastAPI server locally.
 - `scripts/docker_run.sh` — Script to build and run the application in a Docker container.
+- `scripts/invoke_api.sh` — Script to invoke API using curl

 ## Features